-Davenport, a Republican, was the representative for New York's 33rd congressional district from 1931 to 1933.
+Davenport was the representative for New York’s 33rd congressional district as a Republican.
+He served from 1931 to 1933.

 From Dec 1925 to Mar 1933, Davenport missed 104 of 412 roll call votes, which is 25.2%.
 This is worse than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.

 |Dec 1926-Mar 1927||33||3||9.1%||68th|

 |Dec 1928-Mar 1929||18||8||44.4%||85th|

 |Dec 1930-Mar 1931||33||8||24.2%||76th|

 |Dec 1932-Mar 1933||37||11||29.7%||77th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.